zeroluck/docs/sources/faq/index.md

 which to build the Internet's identity infrastructure.
 Free open source tools like the Gluu Server make these new identity standards accessible to the masses.
-Now any domain can authenticate like Google (or at least using the same API's and conventions).
+Now any domain can authenticate like Google (or at least using the same APIs and conventions).

 ## Why do organizations need the Gluu Server?